FAQ

 • I REGISTERED MY BUSINESS OVER 1 YEAR AGO BUT IT HAS BEEN GENERATING LITTLE TO NO REVENUE.
 MAY I APPLY?

-• If you are applying to the Regional Awards or the Diversity, Equity & Inclusion Award, the business should be generating revenue from the sales of its products and/or services for at least 1 year as of the date of application, recurring according to your business cycle.
+If you are applying to the Regional Awards, your business should be generating revenue from the sales of its products and/or services for at least 1 year as of the date of application, recurring according to your business cycle.
 If your business has not been generating recurring revenue from sales of its products and/or services for at least 1 year, it is not eligible.
-If your business has started generating revenue, it is eligible but we would recommend waiting a year or two before applying to the programme.
-Our programme is designed for businesses and entrepreneurs that have achieved some level of traction and business model sustainability.
+If your business has started generating revenue, it is eligible and will be assessed against our selection criteria.
+See "How do we select?" section of the award pages of our website.

 • My project was not selected.
 Why?